manolitto/segone-mods/README.md

 ## About

-These instructions show how you can modify Segone Tiles to reflect your personal preferences.
+These instructions show how you can modify Segone tiles to reflect your personal preferences.

 Please support Simon's awesome campaign on [Kickstarter](https://www.kickstarter.com/projects/segonefantasystl/segone-show-them-your-world-stl-and-pdf-fantasy-map)!